 How to Frog Your Work Safely

-Naturally, talking about taking your knitting off the needle strikes fear in the hearts of many knitters, particularly if you've never done it before.
+Naturally, talking about taking your knitting off the needle strikes fear into the hearts of many knitters, particularly if you've never done it before.
 It does get easier and there are things you can do to make it less nerve-wracking.

 Knitting with a lifeline is a great idea when working a complicated or new-to-you pattern and it's particularly useful for lace and cable projects.

 With a lifeline, all you have to do it take out the needle, rip back to the lifeline -- that's as far as you'll be able to go -- and put the stitches back on the needle.